david-haber/kubernetes-minimal-example/README.md

 # kubernetes-minimal-example
 This repo contains a job template and script to populate simple jobs among Kubernetes worker nodes.
+Each job computes the first 1000 + $JOB_ID digits of pi.

 ## Instructions